 Standing out for comfort is the Rogue Plate Carrier — we tested it with the optional shoulder pads and recommend using them.
 The plate-style vest design evenly splits weight between the front and back, and the easily adjustable shoulder straps mean you can tailor the fit to sit as high or low on your torso as you like.
 The Rogue is one of the few vests available in different sizes, and it is worth noting that since you purchase the plate weights separately, the vest size does not impact the weight.

-Another notable standout for comfort, the GoRuck Training Weight Vest offers a unique fit that felt like the vest was floating on our body.
+The GoRuck Rucking Vest was also notable for its comfort, offering a unique fit that felt like the vest was floating on our body.
 Though it took a little while to adjust the size correctly, we get the feeling that you could pile on the pounds, and this vest would stay incredibly comfortable under a heavy load.
 One drawback is the large chest box and high amount of padding.
 While it helped with comfort during our tests, it slightly impeded the range of motion for arm movements.
 Still, this vest would be great for running, rucking, or other cardio workouts.

-The Hyperwear Hyper Vest Pro and the Henkelion Weighted Vest are also notably comfortable.
+The Hyperwear Hyper Vest Pro, Henkelion Weighted Vest, and Zelus are also notably comfortable.
 The Hyperwear vest has a unique build that feels like you're wearing just another piece of clothing.
 The elastic sides aid flexibility and allow for a complete range of motion and full diaphragm movement.
-The Henkelion vest is simple and only ever-so-slightly adjustable in the chest strap.
-Still, the soft fabric and malleable sand weights are surprisingly comfortable for such a budget-friendly option.
+The Henkelion and Zelus vests are simple and only ever-so-slightly adjustable in the chest strap.
+Still, the soft fabric and malleable sand weights are surprisingly comfortable for such budget-friendly options.

 Heavier vests require a little more padding around the shoulder straps.
 The RUNMax can be ordered with or without shoulder pads, and we recommend getting them if you plan to push into heavier loads.
 We fully believe this vest would not have scored nearly as well if we had tested it without the shoulder pads.